Audiobook Narrator, Actress, Writer, Podcaster

 Photo Cred: Christie Schwartzman @ Rebel Darling Studio https://www.rebeldarling.studio/

-• Selma just returned from her visit to the Sarajevo Film Festival as an industry guest.
+• In August 2025, Selma attended the Sarajevo Film Festival as an industry guest.
 Check out her blog post about it in the “Blog” tab.

-• Earlier this year, Selma finished working with the Bosnian-Herzegovinian Film Festival in NYC as a Programming Assistant, and the on-site Social Media Coordinator.
+• Earlier in 2025, Selma worked with the Bosnian-Herzegovinian Film Festival in NYC as a Programming Assistant, and the on-site Social Media Coordinator.
 Photos available now!

 DSC09697.jpg